We cannot solve our problems with the same thinking we used when we created them. ― Albert Einstein.

-Possibilities might be high that the main cause of the problem that you are facing is something else.
-So, you have to keep an open mind about accepting the fact that the actual reason is different from the one you thought at first.
-Which provides you with more options to answers and solutions.
+Possibilities might be high that the leading cause of the problem that you are facing is something else.
+So, you have to keep an open mind about accepting that the actual reason is different from the one you thought at first, which provides you with more options for answers and solutions.

 Being open-minded also gives you good leverage in understanding a more wide range of problems.
-It also allows you to observe and notice the significant changes that go around in an organisation which will eventually effect in the long run.
-This is a skill that needs to be furnished with time so that you connect and communicate for better engagement.
+It also allows you to observe and notice the significant changes in an organization, eventually affecting the long run.

 2. Right attitude:

 Approaching the problems needs a strategy and the right attitude.
-If you do not have the correct idea and knowledge about what has given rise to the situation then you won’t be able to tackle it.
-It is quite vital that you keep your attitude positive about accepting the ways that the situation came into play and how you are going to implement the solutions.
+If you do not have the right idea and knowledge about what has given rise to the situation, then you won’t be able to tackle it.

-Also, try not to panic when you try to solve a problem.
-Instead, try to calm yourself, organise a team meeting and come up with clarifications about the situation.
-As a leader, when you have the right and confident attitude then only you can expect a positive response from your team and you will be able to instil good morale.
+Try not to panic when you try to solve a problem.
+Instead, try to calm yourself, organize a team meeting, and come up with clarifications about the situation.
+As a leader, when you have the right and confident attitude, you can only expect a positive response from your team, and you will be able to instill good morale.

 3. Being analytical:

 Good problem-solving abilities need excellent analytical skills.
 And to enhance your analytical skills, you need to be more patient and observant about everything going around in the organization.

 With time and practice, the analytical skills can be sharpened so that you can tackle problems with much more authority and proper facts.